NetrisTV/ws-scrcpy/README.md

 ## Known issues

 * The server on the Android Emulator listens on the internal interface and not available from the outside (as workaround you can do `adb forward tcp:8886 tcp:8886` and use `127.0.0.1` instead of emulator IP address)
-* H264bsdDecoder and Tinyh264 decoder may fail to start, try to reload the page.
+* H264bsdDecoder may fail to start
-* New versions are most likely not incompatible with previous one.
-If you do upgrade, then manually stop `app_process` or just reboot the device.
+* Version `0.3.0` is incompatible with previous.
+Reboot device or manually kill `app_process`.
 * NativeDecoder reports too many dropped frames in quality statistics: needs further investigation.

 ## Security warning